yang-zheming/Hugo-Github-Netlify/content/authors/admin/_index.md

 - Visitors
 ---

 I received the B.Sc. degree in electronic engineering from North China University of Science and Technology, China, in 2019.
 Currently, I am pursuing a Ph.D. degree at the Institute of Computing Technology, Chinese Academy of Sciences.
-My current research interests include Universal Intelligence Measure, Reinforcement Learning, Intelligent Multimedia, Network Economy, and Video Transmission.

-My motto: Any experience of suffering is either death or wealth.
+My current research interests include Universal Intelligence Measure, Reinforcement Learning, Intelligent Multimedia, Network Economy, and Video Transmission.My motto: Any experience of suffering is either death or wealth.